 Shaykh Khaled Abou El Fadl, a scholar of Islam writes, “This is the law as it exists or the legal legacy as we inherited it.
 In all honesty, personally, I am not convinced that the evidence prohibiting Muslim women from marrying a Kitab is very strong.
 Muslim jurists took a very strong position on this matter–many of them going as far as saying if a Muslim woman marries a Kitabi she is as good as an apostate.
 I think, and God knows best, that this position is not reasonable and the evidence supporting it is not very strong.
 However, I must confess that in my humble opinion, I strongly sympathize with the jurists that argued that in non-Muslim countries it is reprehensible (makruh) for a Muslim to marry a non-Muslim.”

-The fear of losing the members of the flock to others drove the Jurist to make that call, which may not be valid any more.
-In an article “Seven things you don’t know about interfaith marriage” author Naomi Schaefer Riley offers the following information; “Children of interfaith couples are more than twice as likely to adopt the faith of their mother as the faith of their father.”
-Provided the mother follows certain faith.
+The fear of losing the members of the flock to others drove the Jurist to make that call, which may not be valid anymore.
+In the article “Seven things you don’t know about interfaith marriage” author Naomi Schaefer Riley offers the following information; “Children of interfaith couples are more than twice as likely to adopt the faith of their mother as the faith of their father.”
+Provided the mother follows a certain faith.

-Despite the passing phase of political chaos now, the young Muslims believe Islam is not a divisive religion but an all embracing religion of the Aalameen, and it accepts the otherness of others through God’s own words, “Lakum Dinakum Waliaddin” to you is your faith as mine is to me, it is a mutual acknowledgement of the otherness of others.
-They believe in freedom, and did not believe in pushing others to believe into your way.
+Despite the passing phase of political chaos now, the young Muslims believe Islam is not a divisive religion but an all-embracing religion of the Aalameen, and it accepts the otherness of others through God’s own words, “Lakum Dinakum Waliaddin” to you is your faith as mine is to me, it is a mutual acknowledgment of the otherness of others.
+They believe in freedom and did not believe in pushing others to believe into your way.
 The Quran calls, La Ikraha fid-din – there is no compulsion in matters of faith.
 Indeed freedom of speech and freedom of faith are the values Islam Cherishes.
-Remember, it is a common sense faith.
+Remember, it is a common-sense faith.

 “Do not marry women who associate (others with God), until they believe (in God).
 A believing maidservant (amah) is better than a woman who associates (others with God,) even if she allures you.
 Do not marry men who associate (others with God) until they believe (in God).
 A believing male-servant is better than a man who associates (others with God,) even if he allures you…” (2:221).